To my friends and colleagues I am typically known as Paz, a nickname since I was knee high as opposed to meaning anything in Spanish.

 So we built our first grow room and grew a variety of plants.
 Some of these plants had really pronounced differences, not only in their growth patterns and genetics but in the effect they had on the various symptoms.

-After watching someone cry so many days and then see them able to smile again was more than an eye opener, it was a life changer.
+After watching someone cry so many times and then see them able to smile again was more than an eye opener, it was a life changer.
 For me and for them.

 So I started to write about these experiences and I started to meet one or two people who either had MS or were interested in Cannabis and had found my pages.